ton-blockchain/performance-test/README.md

 A separate testnet has been launched.

+#### Target network configuration

+Only one workchain.
+We aim to split the network into 512 shardchains.

 #### Validators software

 Validator nodes work on the upcoming version of TON, which after thorough testing will be release on TON mainnet.